-If you’re planning to visit Romania, you’re probably wondering how much should you budget for your Romanian vacation.
-I will try to help you with the answer to the problem and discuss all the variables that need to be taken into consideration.
+If you’re planning to visit Romania, you’re probably wondering how much should you budget for your Romanian vacation and whether or not is the country cheap to visit.

 Plus, there are many other things involved here: what part of Romania will you visit?
 Will it be a large city like Bucharest or Timisoara, a smaller one like Drobeta Turnu Severin, or maybe you’ll visit the expensive seaside resorts in Mamaia or the traditional villages in Transilvania?

-Prices are obviously higher in the more touristy places and the larger cities, while the places that are outside of the beaten path are cheaper.
+Prices are obviously higher in the more touristy places (especially during the peak season) and the larger cities, while the places that are outside of the beaten path are much cheaper.

 Plane ticket & accommodation expenses

-These are the most difficult ones to estimate, especially when it comes to the costs of air travel: it could be as low as 15 Euros if you’re flying low cost from Europe or up to a couple thousand if you come from much farther away.
-It’s up for you to find the best deal here.
+These are the most difficult ones to estimate, especially when it comes to the costs of air travel: it could be as low as 40 Euros if you’re flying low cost from another European country or up to a couple thousand if you come from much farther away.
+It’s up for you to find the best deals here.

-When it comes to accommodation, it also depends on your personal preference: from cheap hotels in the city center, to AirBnb rentals and luxury options, you have tons of rooms and places to choose from.
+When it comes to accommodation, it also depends on your personal preference: from cheap hotels in the heart of the city, to apartment rentals and luxury options, you have tons of options at various prices.